-Desucon is the biggest and longest running cosplay convention in Norway.
-It’s been around for at least a decade by this point.
-Which is fantastic achievement on its own and does the cosplay community a great service.
+Desucon 2017 in general is one of the biggest and longest running cosplay convention in Norway.
+It’s now Desucon 2017 Which is fantastic achievement on its own and does the cosplay community a great service.
 However size has it’s own price.
 However it is not my place to speculate about the chaotic nightmare of logistics and people management.

 I came to Desucon to take pictures of interesting people and compete in the cosplay competition.
 Which I have a minor beef with.
 Which for once has nothing to with with the judges decisions on who would go on to the finals.
 Yet I’m quite sure some people do, however I did not inquire about that.
 It just well known fact that people will complain a lot about such things.
 That being said, there is a lot of fun to be had by signing on as a volunteer.
 The back bone of any convention.

 As usual Desucon takes place in Lillestrøm during the summer.
 It’s a very flat region of east Norway with a big building perfectly suited to hold any convention, with easy commuting from all over.
 Be it by plane, bus or train.
 There is also a plethora of stores and high quality restaurants and an expensive hotel next door.
 Several noticeable and very geeky stores bring a lot of fantastic merchandise as well.
 A great number of artists shows up as well and most of them takes a lot of custom commissions.
 Replica swords, bead creatures, leather products, body pillows, figurines, cups, candy and much much more.